Lop Nur: Nuclear weapons test base

 Further analysis of the satellite images since 2017 also uncovered the development of new infrastructure at the site.
 This included the construction of new roads, power lines, an electrical substation, and a support area with multiple buildings.
 What was once a modest site with only a few buildings had transformed into a modern and sophisticated complex, complete with security fences.
 One of the new structures was a bunker that was fortified with earthen berms and lightning arresters, indicating its suitability for handling high explosives.
 Tests on miniaturization of missiles and warheads can also be possibly carried out at this site.
 However, the Chinese Foreign Ministry has dismissed the report and its "utterly irresponsible" claims.
 China has denied any nuclear testing plans on the site.

+In December 2023, a report emerged indicating that China was making preparations to resume nuclear tests in a remote desert.
+Satellite imagery provided evidence of these preparations, revealing the presence of a drilling rig that had created a deep vertical shaft.
+This shaft was believed to be designed to contain the destructive power of radiation resulting from large nuclear explosions.
+Some analysts believe that China has been conducting "supercritical tests that create a self-sustained chain reaction in an underground containment vessel but stop well short of a full yield."
+In January 2025, analysts detected newly excavated soil in the northern rim of the Lop Nur complex, believed to be from horizontal tunnels used for lower-yield nuclear weapons tests.

+Despite its extreme secrecy, two US delegations totaling six Americans have visited Lop Nur.
+In 1982, Harold Agnew, former director of Los Alamos National Laboratory (LANL), visited while working as CEO of General Atomics.
+In 1990, an LANL delegation of John Hopkins, his wife Adele Hopkins, and intelligence officers Terry Hawkins, Danny Stillman, and Bob Daniels visited.
+They were toured through the site's underground testing shafts, laser inertial confinement fusion and hydrodynamic test facilities.
+Hopkins and Hawkins recalled in 2020 that the Chinese scientists were very eager to demonstrate detailed knowledge across nuclear weapons science and the professional careers of the US delegation.
+The Chinese scientists had hoped for some experimental collaboration with the US, and offered to jointly research nuclear electromagnetic pulses, but the US side considered collaboration highly unfavorable.

 Ecology

 Lop Nur is home to the wild Bactrian camel, which is a species separate from the Bactrian camel.
 The camels have continued to breed naturally despite the nuclear testing.
 China signed the Comprehensive Nuclear-Test-Ban Treaty in 1996 but did not ratify it.
 Subsequently, the camels were classified as an endangered species on the IUCN Red List.
 Since the cessation of nuclear testing at Lop Nur, human incursions into the area have caused a decline in the camel population.
 Wild Bactrian camels have been classified as critically endangered since 2002 and approximately half of the 1400 remaining wild Bactrian camels live on the former Lop Nur test base, which has been designated the Lop Nur Wild Camel National Nature Reserve.